Robotics-lessons/RoboND-DeepLearning-Project/write-up.md

 ### Hyperparameters

 Define and tune the hyperparameters.
+ ### learning_rate: ###
+ learning_rate is set as 0.001, then try 0.0005 and 0.0002 after loss value or final score no improve for several steps.
  ### batch_size: ###
  number of training samples/images that get propagated through the network in a single pass.
  ### num_epochs: ###